billbostick/badmin/README.md

     ...
 ```

+### Step 4

-4. Add the HasRole trait to your User model (app/User.php).
+Add the HasRole trait to your User model (app/User.php).
 Note this issue at https://github.com/kodeine/laravel-acl/issues/90.
 The following code works with the current release of Laravel-ACL.

 ```php
   use Kodeine\Acl\Traits\HasRole;